bisforboman/exjobb/Presentation/midterm.md

 * What's next in the scope
 * Some relation to the work plan

-So here's a very structured document for that purpose.
+So here's a document, structured for that purpose.

 ## Progress

 I think the overall progress is fine, I fell behind the weeks around my re-exams but I have progressed good since then and I think I'm where I expected to be during the midterm. *Maybe just say I think I am where I expected to be?*

+I have a set of models now that I form a good basis for simple examples and a decent understanding how my process should look moving forward.

 ## Coming up

 Next part will be the implementation, where I will use a code-generation tool to generate C-code from my promela code on the different models.
+When this is done I will continue with validating my code.
+Then I will reiterate the process with an extended model.
+I will have to read up some more on distributed algorithms, since I haven't taken a course in it, which I believe will be the first step in when the work on the extended model begins.

 ## Relate to the work plan